IBM-Cloud/isv-vsi-product-deploy-sample/README.md

 ## Configuring your deployment values

-Create a schematics workspace and provide the github repository url (https://github.com/IBM-Cloud/isv-vsi-product-deploy-sample) under settings to pull the latest code, so that you can set up your deployment variables from the `Create` page.
-Once the template is applied, IBM Cloud Schematics  provisions the resources based on the values that were specified for the deployment variables.
+Create a Schematics workspace and provide the [isv-vsi-product-deploy-sample repository URL](https://github.com/IBM-Cloud/isv-vsi-product-deploy-sample) in Settings to pull the latest code to set up your deployment variables from the Create page.
+After the template is applied, the resources are based on the values that are specified in the deployment variables.

 ### Required deployment variables